 ‘“Do you now believe?”
 Jesus replied.
 “A time is coming and in fact has come when you will be scattered, each to your own home.
 You will leave me all alone.
 Yet I am not alone, for my Father is with me.
 I have told you these things so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”’John 16:31-33, NIV

 Here Jesus predicts the scattering of the disciples.
-It's only a few hours before this actually happens.
+It is only a few hours before this actually happens.
 When Jesus is arrested in Gethsemane, as we shall see shortly, the disciples scatter.
-They're afraid; they disappear.
-One or two of them go up to the High Priest's house to try and see what's going on when Jesus is being tried.
-The rest of them disappear to their places where they're staying nearby.
-They're scattered for a short period of time.
+They are afraid; they disappear.
+One or two of them go up to the High Priest's house to try and see what is going on when Jesus is being tried.
+The rest of hem disappear to the places where they are staying nearby.
+They are scattered for a short period of time.
 Jesus knows they are going to be scattered, but he wants them to have peace, as he says in that final verse.
-He wants them to have peace, even though there's trouble.
-Once they've re-orientated themselves emotionally, they can re-engage with the story.
+He wants them to have peace, even though there is trouble.
+Once they have re-orientated themselves emotionally, they can re-engage with the story.
 That will begin to happen on Easter Sunday when Jesus appears to them.
 They gather again in the upper room.
-Although they're scattered in the middle of the night, between Thursday and Friday, they will have been gathered again by Sunday evening, and Jesus will appear to them.
-This is an incredible story that is shortly going to unfold, which we're going to follow with some eagerness, as we continue into Series 13 and Series 14.
+Although they are scattered in the middle of the night, between Thursday and Friday, they will have been gathered again by Sunday evening, and Jesus will appear to them.
+This is an incredible story that is shortly going to unfold, which we are going to follow with some eagerness, as we continue into Series 13 and Series 14.

 My final comment would be this: a comment on this lovely statement ‘I have overcome the world’.
 Jesus has overcome three fundamental realities, three fundamental negative realities.
 Firstly, in dying on the cross, he overcomes the power of Satan to control humanity and keep them in bondage to sin.
 John 12: 31 speaking prophetically of his death, Jesus says ‘Now the prince of this world will be driven out’, the prince of this world being a title for Satan.
-Then concerning death itself, 1 Corinthians 15 tells us, concerning the resurrection, 1 Corinthians 15: 54,
+1 Corinthians 15:54 tells us, concerning the resurrection,

 ‘Death has been swallowed up in victory.
 Where O death is your victory?
 Where O death is your sting?
 The sting of death is sin and the power of sin is the law, but thanks be to God he gives us the victory through Jesus Christ, Our Lord’.1 Corinthians 15:54, NIV

-Jesus has overcome Satan; he's overcome death through his resurrection; and he's also overcome the power of sin.
+Jesus has overcome Satan; he has overcome death through his resurrection; and he has also overcome the power of sin.
 1 John 2: 1 - 2;

 ‘My dear children, I write this to you so that you will not sin, but if anybody does sin we have an advocate with the Father Jesus Christ, the righteous one.
 He is the atoning sacrifice for our sins and not only for ours but also for the sins of the whole world.’1 John 2:1-2, NIV

-Jesus prophetically claims here what he's going to achieve through his death and resurrection 'I have overcome the world'.
-I hope you'll join us again for the next episode.
+Jesus prophetically claims here what he is going to achieve through his death and resurrection 'I have overcome the world'.
+I hope you will join us again for the next episode.